AliKane01/ArewaDS-Python-Exercise-/README.md

-# ArewaDS-Python-Exercise
+# ArewaDS-30 Days of Python-Exercise
-This is my ArewaDS_Fellowship project
+This is my ArewaDS_Fellowship Exercises